jsodicoff/jsodicoff.github.io/README.md

 Recently, I have been looking for collaboraters to help plan a workshop on computational literacy for life sciences students as part of a [NSF grant](https://www.nsf.gov/pubs/2020/nsf20074/nsf20074.jsp?org=NSF).
 If you are looking for experience in workshop planning, grant writing, or any other element of the process shoot me an email.

+I've also been looking more into the environmental applications of the bleeding edge of contemporary machine learning research.
+Interested in supporting the computational advancement of microbial metatranscriptomics as a tool for profiling human-caused climate change?
+I'd love to talk.

 Beyond that, I'd be happy to hear about and consider working on any project you have that is tangentially related to my interests.
 I will make anyone who asks nicely enough a Shiny app.

 And, if you are interested in learning more about single cell analysis, data science, the University of Michigan, or anything else I seem to know about, feel free to contact me.